Testing against live work

 AI capability is not static.

-As workflows evolve, priorities shift, and teams gain experience, build kits and usage patterns are refined.
+As workflows evolve, priorities shift, and teams gain experience, toolkits and usage patterns are refined.
 Feedback from live use is incorporated into prompts, templates, and supporting guidance to improve fit and reliability over time.

 This iterative approach ensures AI remains useful and relevant rather than becoming shelfware or legacy tooling.